yogeshjamnor/AiModel/README.md

 - Add user authentication for personalized note management.
 - Expand AI capabilities with multi-modal Gemini Vision features.
 - Implement advanced search with typo tolerance and suggestions.
+- Enhance Wikipedia and YouTube integrations with more contextual relevance and user preferences.

 ---